Should a Personal Injury Case Go to Trial?

 Insurance adjusters work with personal injury lawyers every day.
 They know which firms typically seek settlement and which firms prepare each case as if it’ll go to trial.
 Insurance companies make more fair settlement offers to injured people whose attorneys are looking ahead to the ultimate end game – trial.

 Your personal injury case may be fairly straightforward and may feature a reasonable insurer on the other side who is willing to pay to make things right.
 If that’s the case, a settlement may be the way to go.

 However, those “simple,” “straightforward” cases can be few and far between.
 Truth be told, there are many cases that simply can’t be settled.
 Either the case is too complex and has issues that need to be resolved during the discovery process leading up to trial or the case isn’t complex at all and the other side just won’t budge.

 Trials certainly involve risk.
 You can’t guarantee an outcome.
-Even when personal injury lawyers are confident, we still can’t say for sure what will happen.
+Even when your attorneys are confident, we still can’t say for sure what will happen.
 However, preparing even small injury claims as if they’ll go to trial will almost certainly yield a better result.
 If the case settles in the meantime, that’s great!
 If the case doesn’t settle, it’s fine because you and your attorney have kept your eyes on the prize all along.